 Lung cancer is cancer that starts in the cells of the lungs.
 There are two main types of lung cancer:

 When a patient's lung cancer is made up of both types, it is called mixed small cell/large cell cancer.
 When the cancer started somewhere else in the body and spread to the lungs, it is called metastatic cancer to the lung.

 Cigarette smoking is the leading cause of lung cancer.
-The more cigarettes a person smokes per day and the number of years they’ve been smoking, the greater their risk for lung cancer.
-There is no evidence that smoking low-tar cigarettes lowers a person’s risk of developing lung cancer.
+The more cigarettes a person smokes per day and the higher the number of years they smoke, the greater their risk for lung cancer.
+Secondhand smoke (breathing the smoke of others) increases a person’s risk of developing lung cancer.
 Lung cancer can also affect people who have never smoked.

 The following are additional risk factors that have been linked to lung cancer:

-Northside Hospital Cancer Institute offers lung cancer screenings using computer tomography (CT) at multiple locations throughout Georgia.
-A CT is a non-invasive, painless procedure that uses low-dose X-rays to screen the lungs for cancer.
+A computer tomography (CT) is a non-invasive, painless procedure that uses low-dose X-rays to screen the lungs for cancer.
 Lung cancer screening using CT has become the national standard based on findings from clinical trials and other research-related publications.
 Organizations such as the National Comprehensive Cancer Network (NCCN) have developed clinical practice guidelines for lung cancer screening within high risk populations.

 For Medicare patients, physicians will use the following criteria to determine whether a patient should be screened.

 For non-Medicare patients, similar criteria will most likely be used by insurance providers to determine eligibility.
 Patients must have a written order from a physician to receive a lung cancer screening using CT.